 The Trinitonian reserves the right to edit all submissions for style and clarity prior to publication, though authors will be contacted regarding any major changes.
 Any columnist may be asked to edit their column in-person in the Campus Publications office with the opinion editor and/or the editor-in-chief or otherwise their column may not be published.
 The Trinitonian is responsible for all headlines.

 Please send in submissions at least 24 hours in advance of your desired publication date.
-Once your submission is published in The Herald, The Brown Daily Herald, Inc. owns the copyright to the materials.
+Once your submission is published in the Trinitonian, the Trinitonian owns the copyright to the materials.

 The Trinitonian is a public forum and welcomes readers to engage with articles to further discussion on a topic.
 The Trinitonian does not edit comments; however, the publication maintains the right to remove a comment without notice to the commenter if the comment contains any of the following: